devaasirvathamsj/terraform-aws-web-infrastructure/README.md

 terraform apply
 ```

-After apply completes, the ELB DNS endpoint will be printed as output.
+After apply completes, the ALB DNS endpoint will be printed as output.

 ---